Ericmok0312/TradingSystem/README.md

 The aim of the project is to learn the basic structure of a quantitative trading system and get hands-on experience on building the system.

-Also, in terms of Computer Science, the project aims to serve as learning material for memory sharing (kungfuyijinjing) and message queue (nanomsg)
+Also, in terms of Computer Science, the project aims to serve as learning material such as threading, memory sharing and message queue.

 **The project is initiated by:**

 **Mok Ka Chun, Eric** from HKUST Technology and Management Dual Degree Program- Beng COMP BBA Finance

 ## Trading systems references:
-Starquant (structure)
+Starquant

 WonderTrader

-Vnpy

-PandoraTrader

-hikyuu

 ## Descriptions